nairjayesh/nairjayesh.github.io/content/writings/logs25.md

 **Jun 22 '25.** Should be studying for an upcoming exam, but went into a rabbit hole on how Fragile money really is.
 Some interesting links, like this cartoon on [How Money Works](https://www.youtube.com/watch?v=H4XL8s1BEdk) was the first trigger.
 If you are looking for serious adult explanations look at the series [Hidden Secrets of Money](https://www.youtube.com/watch?v=DyV0OfU3-FU&t=746s).

 **Jun 21 '25.** In personal news, I'm moving to Munich, to work as a student and to work on my Master's Thesis with [Nexustec.eu](https://www.nexustec.de/), more on that later.

 As part of moving, I was curious how cycle friendly is the city, the distance from where I live to the office is about 10 kms via cycling.
 Almost 40 mins of travel time one way.
 Found some links on Cycling around in Munich city - which is overhauling it's cycling infrastructure!
 [Munich - touring through the city - 1](https://www.youtube.com/watch?v=F7aA3PvLX6Q) and [Munich - touring through the city - 2](https://www.youtube.com/watch?v=TjP2Lt5OtfI) show a good deal of what is the city currently like for cycling and what are their plans in the future.

-Re-read the written work on [the value of nothing](https://americanaffairsjournal.org/2021/08/the-value-of-nothing-capital-versus-growth/), observations match with what I'm currently drafting as an essay.
-A strage excitement in writing the same.
+Re-read, [the value of nothing](https://americanaffairsjournal.org/2021/08/the-value-of-nothing-capital-versus-growth/).
 The source was from one of [George Hotz's video](https://youtu.be/upZf-BWF1i0?t=2047), the longer rant on economics, american empire, china, bitcoin etc. is quite good.

 **Jun 20 '25.** Started reading [Maitreyan's](https://www.youtube.com/watch?v=PIyUADTDy1M) book Manushyarariyan - മനുഷ്യരറിയാൻ.
 Quite a few interesting ideas and avenues to explore.